What did you do before creating your distillery and Tarsier Gin?

 What's your favourite way to drink Tarsier Gin?

 It depends on the season!
 In winter I like to drink it neat with a single cube of ice and a ribbon of orange peel.
 The rest of the year it goes great with a plain premium tonic, slice of ginger and a slice of lime or grapefruit.
+Our Oriental Pink is best served with raspberry and mint garnish with a light tonic for a refreshing G & T.

 What gins would you always have on your gin shelf (other than your own of course!)?